 - Developed software decoders for GSM Layer-3 Messages: RR, CC, MM, GMM, SM protocols (3GPP 44.018 24.007, 24.008, etc).

 - Developed software decoders for WCDMA Layer-3 Messages: WCDMA RRC (3GPP 25.331) - a big “THANK YOU” to asn1c.

 - Coded the “assembling” of the SysInfo “Segments” as they come over the air - through Qualcomm L3 packets.

-- Mainly developed in C - for Android NDK, GNU/Linux testing engine and also Windows DLLs for the AZQ Replay software.
+- Most of the above are developed in pure C programming language - for Android NDK, GNU/Linux testing engine and also Windows DLLs for the AZQ Replay software.